linkmalloc/proudbisayabai.ph/_posts/2025-10-27-adlaw-sa-mga-kalag-2025-a-bisaya-guide-to-a-sacred-remembrance.md

 author: Andre Salazar
 author2: ''
 layout: post
-title: ' "Adlaw Sa Mga Kalag" 2025: A Bisaya Guide To A Sacred Remembrance'
+title: ' Adlaw Sa Mga Kalag 2025: A Bisaya Guide To A Sacred Remembrance'
 description: >-
   November 1st and 2nd are fast approaching, the two days enshrined in the hearts of Filipinos as Undas.
 This is more than just a public holiday; it is a